EpimetheusMusicPlayer/libepimetheusKotlin/docs/libepimetheus/tk.hacker1024.libepimetheus/-stations/get-stations.md

 `user` - The [User](../-user/index.md) object to authenticate with.

 `includeShuffle` - Whether to include the Shuffle station in the list or not.

+`trim` - Remove leading and trailing whitespace from the station names.

 `sortWith` - A comparator to sort the list with.
 Can be null.
 The default comparator
     sorts in alphabetical order, with the Shuffle and Thumbprint stations at